PACS Faculty and Courses

 This practical work experience will provide juniors and seniors with a means to explore career options and to enhance their skill set under the professional supervision of the Internship Center staff and Dr. Pickens, the PACS Internship Advisor.

 George Pickens is a Professor of Theology and Mission for the Biblical and Religious Studies Department.
-Dr. Pickens is also the PACS program coordinator and Chair of the PACS Advisory Committee.
+Dr. Pickens is also the Director of the PACS program and Chair of the PACS Committee.

 John EbyPACS 495: PACS Senior Seminar